Safety Endpoints in Cancer Clinical Trials

 |5||Death related to adverse event|

-The following table shows NCI CTCAE grades for some adverse reactions commonly observed in clinical trials in oncology/hematology.
-This list is not all-inclusive; please consult the NCI CTCAE for a full list of adverse reaction criteria.
+The following table shows NCI CTCAE grades for some adverse events commonly observed in clinical trials in oncology/hematology.
+This list is not all-inclusive; please consult the NCI CTCAE for a full list of adverse event criteria.

 |Thrombocytopenia||Platelets <LLN to 75,000/mm3||<75,000/mm3 to 50,000/mm3||<50,000/mm3 to 25,000/mm3||<25,000/mm3||N/A|

 |Hepatic failure||N/A||N/A||Asterixis; mild encephalopathy; limitation of self-care||Moderate to severe encephalopathy; coma; life-threatening consequences||Death|

 |Creatinine increase||>ULN to 1.5 × ULN||>1.5 to 3.0 × baseline; >1.5 to 3.0 × ULN||>3.0 × baseline; >3.0 to 6.0 × ULN||>6.0 × ULN||N/A|

 |Fatigue||Relieved by rest||Not relieved by rest; limitation of instrumental ADL||Not relieved by rest; limitation of self-care ADL||N/A||N/A|

 |Febrile neutropenia||N/A||N/A||ANC <1000/mm3 with single temperature reading >38.3°C (101.0°F) or sustained temperature ≥38.0°C (100.4°F) for >1 hour||Life-threatening consequences; urgent intervention indicated||Death|